 About twenty years later Say came back and issued what I like to call Say's Caveat.
 He said that his law would only work as long as the capitalist could find profitable investments.

 Many economists rejected this warning, but others developed variations on the idea.
 Marx said that monopoly capitalism would accumulate savings until profits and interest were driven toward zero.
-Then when the capitalists failed to invested there would be mass unemployment and a crisis in capitalism.
+Then when the capitalists failed to invest their capital there would be mass unemployment and a crisis in capitalism.
 He thought this would lead to revolution.
 The great depression saw something like this happen.

 John Maynard Keynes said investors would not invest or lend at very low interest rates because they would prefer to stay liquid.
 This would allow them to move quickly into investments when higher interest rates or expected profits became available.
 Keynes and other economists pushed for deficit spending to suck up the excess savings.

 Currently many economists write about interest rates on safe investments being close to the lower bound, that is zero, and therefore making monetary policy ineffective.
 Fiscal policy, government deficit spending, is frequently recommended to suck up the excess savings.

 All of these ideas are based on variations on Say's Caveat to Say's Law.

 Not everyone agrees that technology is accelerating.
 Peter Thiel, the technology investment wizard, has been saying in the last few years that technological progress is slowing because the tech companies are sitting on their money rather than investing it.
 I am suggesting the opposite is happening.
 It is not slow technological progress that is discouraging investment but rapid progress.
 Rapid progress makes large investments that pay off over long periods uneconomic.
 Only small investments that pay off quickly make sense, and those can not absorb all the money that is being saved.